-Saint Camillus de Lellis is an example how God often plants the seeds of your life’s mission among the ordinary, even sinful, circumstances in which you find yourself.
-In the end, by the grace of God, all things truly will work together for your good and His glory; it is never too late to amend your life and endeavor to become a saint.
+Saint Camillus de Lellis (San Camillo) is an example how God often plants the seeds of your life’s mission among the ordinary, even sinful, circumstances in which you find yourself.
+It is never too late to amend your life and endeavor to become a saint; in the end, by the grace of God, all things truly will work together for your good and His glory.

-St. Camillus de Lellis (1550 – 1614) was a true ruffian; a wild, undisciplined youth grown up into a battle-hardened soldier, complete with a violent temper and a gambling addiction.
+St. Camillus de Lellis (1550 – 1614) was a true ruffian; a wild, undisciplined youth who grew into a battle-hardened soldier, complete with a violent temper and a serious gambling addiction.
 His foul behavior and bad habits, combined with a persistent war wound in his leg, left him in utter poverty.

-He later found work doing odd jobs at a Capuchin friary, yet while still clinging to his wayward ways.
-Gradually the good influence of the friars inspired him to live a better life, and eventually Camillus experienced a true religious conversion.
+He later found work doing odd jobs at a Capuchin friary, while still clinging to his moral waywardness.
+The good influence of the friars gradually inspired him to live a better life, and eventually Camillus experienced a true religious conversion.

-He sought to enter the Franciscan Order, but was unable to be accepted due to his leg wound, which refused to heal and caused him much suffering.
-Yet this “thorn in his side” that kept him from joining the Capuchins was a stepping stone to God’s greater plan for this rough and gruff man.
+He then sought to enter the Franciscan Order, but was unable to be accepted due to his leg wound, which refused to heal and caused him much suffering.
+Yet this “thorn in his side,” which kept him from joining the Capuchins, was actually a grace—a stepping stone to God’s greater plan for this rough and gruff man.

 After leaving the Capuchins, Camillus moved to Rome and worked for a hospital that took care of patients with incurable illnesses, just as he experienced personally with his leg wound.
-He became a caregiver at the hospital and later its Director, while himself living a reformed life of penance and virtue.
+He became a caregiver at the hospital and later its Director, while he himself lived a reformed life of penance and virtue.

 Camillus discovered that his patients often received poor attention from the hospital staff.
 He sought to rectify this, devoting the rest of his life to providing excellent care for the sick, in whom he saw the face of Christ.